UmangX/crawler/README.md

 ## Crawler

 **Dependencies**
-cat
-find
-python3
+1.cat
+2.find
+3.python3
+4.re //regular expression
-re //regular expression - python module tested on linux system
+5.tested on linux system (archx64)

+**Lookup methods**
-used regex / regular expression for string lookup in the files
+1.used regex / regular expression for string lookup in the files 2.cat is used to pipeline the data to stdin into test2.py 3.find is used for directory travesal and adding the file in history.txt

 **Steps**
-run the run.py  file and in the directory on the command line it will create a history.txt  with all the file present in the passed on directory and that pipelines into test2.py which will return occurences of term provided
+1.run the run.py  file and in the directory on the command line it will create a history.txt  with all the file present in the passed on directory and that pipelines into test2.py which will return occurences of term provided

 **todo**
-create storage or display the highest number of occurances fix the unicode decode error // prevent it from accessing the non-decodable format use json for results and storage
+1.create storage or display the highest number of occurances 2.fix the unicode decode error // prevent it from accessing the non-decodable format 3.use json for results and storage